- This exhibit is suitable for all ages.

 The Juried Art Exhibition is included in Museum Entry and is open through February 22, 2014.

-- For information on Black Creativity, please contact Octavia Hooks at (773) 947-3729 or octavia.hooks(at)msichicago.org.
+- For information on the Juried Art Exhibition, contact LaTonya Foster at (773) 947-3184 or latonya.foster(at)msichicago.org.

 - To inspire African-American children to pursue educational opportunities and careers in the fields of science, technology, medicine and engineering, through programs and events that encourage children and their parents to utilize the Museum of Science and Industry as a resource for exploring and discovering their inventive and creative genius.